Jonada1/Tellus-Air-Quality/README.md

 ### `npm run eject`

+**Practicalities**
+Because it is a frontend application, the size of the file uploaded should not be high.
+The provided dataset, causes crash of the website.
+Devide the file based in monthly measurement

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.